 Not great results, but this was printed with my first guess of a retraction length of 0.5 mm.
 (I had been using 6 mm for the Bowden configuration.)
 The print also looks like it is a bit under extruded, so I increased the Extrusion Multiplier from 1.05 (my old value with the BMG extruder) to 1.10 and changed retraction to 3.0 mm.
 This is the result:

 No strings – so it looks like the extruder is working fine and I just need to make a few more adjustments to my slicer settings.
-That’s a different issue which I won’t address here.
+After making several prints of real parts I reduced retraction to 2.0 mm and that still gave me good results.
+It may be possible to reduce it further – time will tell.

 The LGX-Lite is a first rate extruder and works well on the SuperRacer.
 Making the switch from the stock extruder – or a plug-and-play clone, which is the extruder I had – is not a simple procedure and I would not recommend it for people who are unfamiliar with mechanical and electrical assembly and disassembly.
 But if you proceed slowly and carefully the switch is quite straightforward.